 FAQs

-Letter to the Editor refers to a letter written to an editor to raise a concern or spread awareness to a wider audience.
-A formal Letter to the Editor is added to the CBSE Class 10 and 12 syllabus to help students in public expression and effective communication.
+A letter to the editor refers to a letter written to an editor to raise a concern or spread awareness to a wider audience.
+A formal Letter to the Editor is added to the CBSE Class 10 and 12 syllabus to help students with public expression and effective communication.

-What are the good topics for Letter to the Editor?
+What are the good topics for a letter to the editor?

-It is usually asked for 5 marks in the board exam.
-These are some of the good topics for Letter to the Editor that are frequently asked in the CBSE board Exams.
+It is usually asked for five marks in the board exam.
+These are some of the good topics for the Letter to the Editor that are frequently asked in the CBSE board exams.

-A simple formal format for a letter to the Editor must be used for the board exams.
+A simple formal format for a letter to the editor must be used for the board exams.
 Students must start with the sender’s address, date, receiver’s address, subject, and a salutation.
 The introductory paragraph must be the sender’s introduction and address to the problem.
-The para 2 follows the problem in detail and the last paragraph concludes the desired action and what the sender expects from the Editor.
+Paragraph 2 follows the problem in detail, and the last paragraph concludes the desired action and what the sender expects from the editor.

 Why Can't We Write “Dear Sir” for Editors?

-Using “Dear Sir” is a part of the informal addressal usually used for friends and family.
-The letter to the Editor must be written in a formal tone.
+“Dear Sir” is part of the informal address usually used for friends and family.
+The letter to the editor must be written in a formal tone.